ShebMichel/qgis-loopplugin/README.md

    * Then, click Select Folder into the pop up window
    * Finally, the project directory is printed into the QLineEdit.

 ## 3.2.
-Load geology Layer into qgis workspace
+Loading a geology layer into qgis workspace

 - Click into Geology to load the geology shapefile
 - Once loaded, automatically the multiple combobox will be filled with multiple variable names (Layer columns names).